hackclub/hackclub/workshops/FCR/README.md

 ![](https://cloud-kmaqeh4qc.vercel.app/disgust1.gif)

 ## How facial expression recognition works?
- A convolutional neural network for classifying human emotions from dynamic facial expressions in real time.
-We use transfer learning on the fully connected layers of an existing convolutional neural network which was pretrained for human emotion classification.
-A variety of datasets, as well as our own unique image dataset, will be use to train the model.
-Finally, a live video stream connected to a face detector feeds images to the neural network.
-The network subsequently classifies an arbitrary number of faces per image simultaneously in real time and display the probability of emotion in range of 0 to 1.
+ A convolutional neural network for classifying human emotions from dynamic facial expressions in real-time.
+We use transfer learning on the fully connected layers of an existing convolutional neural network which was trained for human emotion classification.
+A variety of datasets, as well as our own unique image dataset will be used to train the model.
+Finally, a live video stream connected to a A face detector feeds images to the neural network.
+The network subsequently classifies an arbitrary number of faces per image simultaneously in real-time and display the probability of emotion in the range of 0 to 1.
+Facial expression recognition work in 2 parts: per image simultaneously in real time and display the probability of emotion in range of 0 to 1.
 Facial expression recognition work in 2 parts:
-1. Facial Detection:- The ability to detect the location of face in any input image or frame.
-The output is bounding box of the deteced faces.<br />
+1. Facial Detection:- The ability to detect the location of the face in any input image or frame.
+The output is a bounding box of the detected faces.<br />
-2. Emotion Detection:- Classifying the emotion on the face as happy, angry, sad, surprise, disgust or fear.<br />
+2. .
+Emotion Detection:- Classifying the emotion on the face as happy, angry, sad, surprise, disgust, or fear.<br />

 Learn more about facial expression recognition in [Courcera course](https://www.coursera.org/projects/facial-expression-recognition-keras).<br/>
 [Link to DEMO](https://facialexpressionrecognition.yashkalbande.repl.co/) what we are going to build.